-If all else fails, whip out your phone and bring up Google translate.
+If all else fails, whip out your phone and bring up Google Translate.
 You can type in what you want to ask or say, translate it into Italian, and then show them your phone.

 3) Validate your ticket

 If you have a printed ticket, be sure to validate it at one of the machines prior to boarding.
-I kept forgetting to do this when I travelled in Italy and received a fine at least two times.
+I kept forgetting to do this when I traveled in Italy and received a fine at least two times.
 It just wasn’t something that I was used to doing back home in Toronto!

 Don’t make my rookie mistake.
 Always validate.